Hoegh LNG Partners LP: This Income Stream Yields 9.4%

 Today’s post highlights “toll bridges,” one of my favorite investing concepts.

-Years ago, Warren Buffet praised the characteristics of this business type.
+Years ago, Warren Buffett praised the characteristics of this business type.
 He proposed that many great income investments have the attributes of a toll bridge: being unique, being hard to replicate, earning regular fees, and requiring little ongoing investment.

 The oil patch provides many such opportunities.
 Companies that store and transport energy don’t make the most exciting investments, but they collect regular fee income.
 Across the industry, you can often find yields as high as 12%, 17%, and even 21%.